Dimitlink/AWS_NASA_API_Jupyter_Integration/README.md

 # 🚀 Automated data pipeline for asteroid analysis 🚀

-This project automates the retrieval, storage, and analysis of asteroid data using NASA's API.
-The main goal is to refresh the database periodically, store and refresh the data, and later analyze it in a Jupyter Notebook.
+This project focuses on the extraction and periodic update of asteroid data from NASA's API.
+The collected data is stored in a database and later analyzed in a Jupyter Notebook to identify the characteristics and factors that differentiate potentially hazardous asteroids from non-hazardous ones.

 ## **AWS Services**